CAE Reading and Use of English Practice Test 8 Printable and PDF version

 Part 8

 External (adj) — located on the outside.
-You should use an external microphone for you videos to improve the quality of sound.
+You should use an external microphone for your videos to improve the quality of sound.

 Uniform (adj) — not changing in form, quality, number etc.

 Susceptible to (adj) — easily affected by.
-If you are taking certain medicine then you are more susceptible to the intoxicating effects of alcohol.
+If you are taking certain medicines, then you are more susceptible to the intoxicating effects of alcohol.

 Collaboration (n) — joint work such as a project that is done by two or more people, companies etc.

 Disgust (v) — feeling of aversion, strong dislike to something.
-People with poor understanding of political system disgust me.
+People with poor understanding of political systems make me feel uneasy about our future.

 Subtle (adj) — not immediately visible, slight.
 The subtle details of the show is what makes it so enjoyable.